-- Take the test with 50% extended time unless already approved for 100% (or more) extended time.
-These students will test over 2 days. - Test in a 1-to-1 setting.
-(The scribe can act as the proctor for their student.) - Must provide punctuation as they dictate the essay. - Do not need to dictate spelling unless the spelling is unclear or the word is unfamiliar to the scribe. - Cannot receive any grammatical or usage corrections from the scribe.
+- Take the test with time and one-half unless already approved for double (or more) extended time.
+These students will test over 2 days. - Test in a one-to-one setting.
+(The scribe can act as the proctor for their student.) - Must provide punctuation as they dictate the essay.

+- Do not need to dictate spelling unless the spelling is unclear or the word is unfamiliar to the scribe. - Cannot receive any grammatical or usage corrections from the scribe.